Find Affordable College Courses

 $9,146 Average Tuition & Fees

-Our 2023 rankings named Minnesota State University - Mankato the best value school in Minnesota for communication and journalism students.
-Minnesota State Mankato is a large public school located in the small city of Mankato.
+Our analysis found Minnesota State University - Mankato to be the best value school for communication and journalism students who want to pursue a degree in Minnesota.
+Minnesota State Mankato is a fairly large public school located in the city of Mankato.

 The average tuition and fees for an in-state undergraduate at Minnesota State Mankato are $9,146 a year.
 Communication & Journalism majors at Minnesota State Mankato take out an average of $25,000 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $150.